 Unlike a master’s degree in finance or accounting or another specialty, an MBA is, by definition, a generalist program.
-It exposes students to many different disciplines—both hard subjects like finance and soft like organizational behavior.
-If you’re contemplating business school, think about whether you’d prefer a general management approach or one that offers majors or concentrations.
-Whether you choose to be a generalist at business school or to specialize your MBA degree depends heavily on your career’s end goals.
+It exposes students to many disciplines—complex subjects like finance and soft ones like organizational behavior.
+If you’re contemplating business school, consider whether you’d prefer a general management approach or one offering majors or concentrations.
+The choice to be a generalist at b-school or to specialize your MBA degree will depend heavily on your career’s end goals.

 Advantages of a Generalist MBA Degree

-Business schools seek students who will not only get hired after graduation but eventually run the firm.
+Business schools want to admit students who will not only get hired after graduation but eventually run the firm.
 Most applicants see business school as a way to grow as a leader and advance their careers.
 The degree imparts a strong foundation of general business knowledge.
-Here, students gain a complete understanding of how various departments operate.
+During those two years, students gain a 360 understanding of how various departments operate.

-MBA students typically come to b-school with a clear career goal in mind after graduation.
-Yet, business school is an excellent time to explore a variety of subjects that may ultimately redirect your path.
+MBA students typically come to b-school with a clear career goal after graduation.
+Nonetheless, business school is an excellent time to explore a variety of subjects that may ultimately redirect your path.

 Today’s professionals want long-term flexibility in the global marketplace.
 To that end, career-switchers need courses that prepare them for the management responsibilities they will encounter in whichever sector they end up.

 A potential drawback to a general MBA is that you may not acquire the depth of knowledge required for a particular position.
-However, the broad range of career opportunities that comes from earning an MBA at a top program is invaluable.
+However, the range of career opportunities from earning an MBA at a top program is invaluable.

 Advantages if You Specialize Your MBA Degree

 MBA specialization is a good move for individuals who know precisely what they want to do with their careers.
-Likewise, it’s excellent for those who want to build a stronger skill base in that area.
+Likewise, it’s excellent for those who want to build a more substantial skill base in that area.
 You get to customize your studies to fit your own goals and objectives.

-If you already know that you’re interested in an area like digital marketing, real estate, business analytics, social innovation, health care, and so forth, then earning an MBA with a concentration can make you even more marketable.
+Suppose you already know you’re interested in STEM, digital marketing, real estate, business analytics, social innovation, health care, etc. In that case, earning an MBA with a concentration can make you even more marketable.
 Recruiters like to see a strong focus on a particular field or functional area.

 Drawbacks of a Specialized MBA Degree